Related publications

-Personal Independence Payment (PIP) is available to people living in England and Wales.
-You may qualify if you:
+Personal Independence Payment (PIP) is available to people over 16 and under State Pension age living in England and Wales.
+You may qualify if you have difficulties with daily activities and/or mobility because of a disability or long-term physical or mental health condition.

 When you are assessed, you will receive points for each daily living activity and each mobility component depending on how well you can manage and how much help you need.
 These points will help the DWP work out how much financial help you qualify for.

 If you’re receiving DLA, you shouldn't apply for PIP until you’re contacted by the DWP, because there’s no guarantee you’ll be awarded PIP, and you risk losing your DLA.
-If you don’t qualify for PIP, you should apply for Attendance Allowance instead.

-If you want to claim PIP before you're invited, get advice first: if you’re under State Pension Age, contact your local Citizens Advice; if you’re over State Pension Age, call our Helpline on 0800 319 6789.
+If you want to claim PIP before you're invited, get advice first.
+If you’re under State Pension Age, contact your local Citizens Advice.

+Call the PIP new claims helpline.
+In some areas you can start a claim online.
 You can also apply by post by writing to:

 Personal Independence Payment New Claims